IJMacD/p2q-polylang-to-qtranslate/readme.txt

 = How does it work =

-The plugin walks through all source elements from the wp_icl_translations table (source element is the element in the 'original language'). if the element is a post (post_*) or a taxonomy (tax_*) it will be migrated:
+The plugin walks through translation entries in the wp_term_taxonomy table.
+If the element is a post (post_translations) it will be migrated:
-The translations for the element will be merged with the source element.
+The translations for the element will be merged into the element in the default language.
-If the element is a post, any comments for the post will also be attached to the source element.
+If the element is a post, any comments for the post will also be attached to the new sole element.
-Once merged, the translation posts/taxonomies will be removed from the database.
+Once merged, the translation posts will be removed from the database.

 = Will it migrate strings translations? =

-No. Only posts, taxonomies and terms will be migrated.
+No. Only posts will be migrated.

 = Will all my URLs stay the same? =